SenecaCountyOhio/SenCO-GIS-Guide/Guides/Auditor_WebGIS.md

 Office provides them updated data regularly.
 The data configurations are slightly different, so a script was developed to automate this process.
 The script is located at "B:\\Projects\\Automated Tasks\\DDTI".

+This script has been updated to only pull the address and current parcel shapefiles from Seneca County's ArcHub.
+If the service URL for either of the shapefiles, then all that needs to be done is to put the new service URL where the old URL was to direct the script to pull from the new location.